cedvdb/x_router/README.md

 # Reactive resolvers

+Reactive resolvers are resolvers that react to changes in your application app state.

 If you need your resolver to trigger on state change, you can simply implement any `Listenable` (ChangeNotifier, ValueNotifier,...).

 The canonical example of a reactive resolver use case is authentication.